alphappy/ArchipelagoRW/worlds/rain_world/docs/remix_en.md

 # Remix settings for Rain World Randomizer

 Rain World Remix must be enabled regardless of your settings.
-If your `Game state` is not a vanilla state, then More Slugcats Expansion must be enabled.
+More Slugcats Expansion (Downpour) and The Watcher must each be enabled if the respective player YAML setting is enabled, and must be disabled if not.

 The following Remix settings are **recommended**, but not required:
 - Rain World Remix